 In this guide, you’ll learn about:

 What clients are looking for and what they’re saying about their experiences with small business service provides.

 Tips and strategies you can start using to help you turn leads into satisfied, loyal clients, and mistakes to avoid.

 Using the right software to help you deliver a better experience.

-In December 2018, we conducted a Client Service Expectations Study and surveyed 3,000 people who hired a small business to provide a service across the United States to find out what they consider good and bad service and how their expectations are being met or not met by small businesses.
+In December 2018, we conducted a Client Service Expectations Study and surveyed 3,000 people across the United States who hired a service-based small business to find out what they considered good and bad service, and how their expectations are being met or not met by small businesses.

 We know referrals from friends and family are powerful, and the results of this survey confirmed it even more.
 It’s the top method people use to find service-based small business providers.
 Sixty-two percent of people receive a recommendation from someone they know when they’re searching for a service provider, and 89 percent hire someone who was referred to them.
 This shows just how important it is to create an experience that results in loyal clients who will refer people to your business.